 What do you feel are the school’s strengths?

 Our small school community is very strong.
-We have great links with the local Egginton community and we enjoy participating in local events such as the Egginton village fete and inviting local groups such as the Jubilee Club into school for singing performances from the children.
+We have great links with the local Egginton community and we enjoy participating in local events such as the Egginton Village Fete and inviting local groups into school for singing performances from the children.
 Many of our children play musical instruments and we have a proud musical heritage.
-In recent years, we have become more involved in school sporting events and we have proudly fielded teams in football, cricket and dodgeball competitions.
-Our PTA are very active and have a organised and ran many fundraising events including the Christmas Fayre, Soup and Pancakes Day and a Halloween Disco.
-This strong sense of community contributes to a lovely atmosphere and supportive ethos that helps to make our pupils’ time at Egginton a happy and successful learning experience
+We take part in many school sporting events and have proudly fielded teams in football, cricket and dodgeball competitions.
+Our PTA is very active and has organised many fundraising events including the Summer/Christmas Fayres, Film Nights, and Discos.
+This strong sense of community contributes to a lovely atmosphere and supportive ethos that helps to make our pupils’ time at Egginton a happy and successful learning experience.